123456 – The Worst Passwords and How to Simply Pick a Secure One

 The saddest password ever

 And the winner in the category saddest password is: Mark Zuckerberg for his masterpiece “dadada”.
 One might think it is a reference to the cult classic of the German “Neue Deutsche Welle” and therefore categorizes as a cultural reference.
 But it is highly doubtful that Mark Zuckerberg has knowledge of this German cultural artifact.

 Scale of creativity: -9

 However, the founder of Facebook did not only make himself vulnerable because of the shortness and simplicity of his password.
 The fact that he used it for several accounts is similarly problematic.
 For that reason, not only his LinkedIn account, but also his Twitter and Pinterest accounts, have been compromised.

 We put together some tips to help you avoid that what happened to Zuckerberg, will happen to you.
 They will show that good and secure password management can be very simple.

 Password managers and other strategies for your secure password

 A password manager makes it very simple to create and manage secure passwords.
 You will only have to remember one password – the one for the manager.
-LastPass, for example, is free of charge as long as you use it on one device only.
-For using it on an unlimited number of devices LastPass charges $24 annually. $2 per month is a great price for making your life so much easier, and your accounts so much safer.
+LastPass, for example, is available free of charge.
+For using it on an unlimited number of devices and more features, LastPass charges $36 annually. $3 per month is a great price for making your life so much easier, and your accounts so much safer.